compute the finite linear convolution of two arrays of samples

 The Convolution(A, B) command computes the convolution of the Arrays A and B of length M and N respectively, storing the result in a Array C of length M+N−1 and having datatype float or complex, which is then returned.

 The convolution is defined by the formula

 for each k from 1 to M+N−1, with Aj=0 for M<j and Bj=0 for N<j.

-Before the code performing the computation runs, A and B are converted to datatype float if they do not have that datatype already.
-For this reason, it is most efficient if A and B have this datatype beforehand.
+Before the code performing the computation runs, A and B are converted to datatype float (if the values are all real-valued) or complex (if all the values are complex-valued, but not all real-valued) if they do not have that datatype already.
+For this reason, it is most efficient if A and B have one of these datatypes beforehand.

 If the container=C option is provided, then the results are put into C and C is returned.
 With this option, no additional memory is allocated to store the result.
-The container must be an Array of size M+N−1 having datatype float.
+The container must be an Array of size M+N−1 having datatype float or complex.